 The Board Risk Committee continues to act as the Board designated committee for the review and approval of risk matters.
-The Committee meets quarterly and has 5 members, including Non-Executive Directors and Non-Board Members.
-The committee is assigned to oversee and advise the Board on all high-level risk related matters, and provides strategic direction on risk management across SABB, including setting the risk vision, deciding priorities and overseeing the execution of major transformational risk initiatives.
+The Committee meets 4 times a year and has 5 members, including Non-Executive Directors and Non-Board Members.
+The Committee is assigned to oversee and advise the Board on all high-level risk related matters, and provides strategic direction on risk management across SABB, including setting the risk vision, deciding priorities and overseeing the execution of major transformational risk initiatives.